pieaerts/pieaerts/_masterclasses/masterclass2.md

 ### Where?

-Harvest HQ.
-16 W 22nd St, New York, NY 10010
+Harvest HQ, 16 W 22nd St, New York, NY 10010

-We will be using the Harvest Creative space next to the Flatiron building, right in the middle of Manhattan, NYC.&nbsp;
+We will be using the Harvest Creative Space next to the Flatiron building, right in the middle of Manhattan, NYC.&nbsp;

 The program for the day is as following: